fenago/machine-learning-with-scikit-learn/Chapter04/Lab_4.md

 Chapter 4.
-Predicting Categories with Naive Bayes and SVMs {.title}
+Predicting Categories with Naive Bayes and SVMs
 ----------------------------------------------------------

 In this chapter, you will learn about two popular classification machine